iterative/dvc.org/public/static/docs/api-reference/get_url.md

 `https://remote.dvc.org/dataset-registry/a3/04afb96060aad90176268345e10355`

-This URL represents the physical location fo the data, built by interpreting the corresponding [DVC-file](/doc/user-guide/dvc-file-format), where the file's checksum `a304afb96060aad90176268345e10355` is stored, and the project's remote configuration where the base URL `https://remote.dvc.org/dataset-registry/` is
+This URL represents the physical location of the data, built by interpreting the corresponding [DVC-file](/doc/user-guide/dvc-file-format), where the file's checksum `a304afb96060aad90176268345e10355` is stored, and the project's remote configuration where the base URL `https://remote.dvc.org/dataset-registry/` is